Timings and directions

 If your venue doesn't include the accommodation, guests will want to know where they can stay that is close, and a selection for all budgets.
 A lot of guests will want the cheapest option as they'll be spending most of the night celebrating with you, so the accommodation is just somewhere to crash at the end of it.
 Giving a list of local hotels, B&Bs or Air Bnb option well ahead of time will ensure guests can book in advance at good prices.

-Guests will want to know what time they need to be ordering taxi's or heading to bed.
-While some venues may have bedrooms, others might be in the middle of nowhere and tricky to get taxi's.
+Guests will want to know what time they need to be ordering taxis or heading to bed.
+While some venues may have bedrooms, others might be in the middle of nowhere where taxis are few and far between.
 It's definitely worth looking into transport ahead of the day, as it might be better to offer guests a minibus or coach - which can drop off at a few stops.
-Otherwise, encourage guests to book taxi's well ahead of the finishing time.
+Otherwise, encourage guests to book taxis well ahead of the finishing time.